AzimKrishna/To-Do-List/README.md

 - For security reasons, closing the main browser window programmatically is not allowed.
 - Please ensure to fill both the task description and due date fields before adding a new task.
 - Tasks are sorted based on due dates in ascending order.
+- This app is not optimized for mobile devices.
 - For the app to work properly, you need to host it on a localhost or a server.
 Simply opening the index file as a web page won't provide the required functionality.

 ## Feedback and Support 💌